“There is something about the outside of a horse that is good for the inside of a man.”

 Call 512-230-8413 for appointments & directions to the ranch.
 RESERVATIONS ARE REQUIRED.
 We do not publicly list our Lockhart address, for the protection of those riding, living and working on the ranch as well as out of respect for those who have appointment times with us.
 We are just 20 minutes away from San Marcos, TX, 20 minutes from South Austin, 45 minutes from North Austin, 45 minutes from Round Rock, 50 minutes from Hutto, 45 minutes from New Braunfels, 20 minutes from Kyle and 20 minutes from Buda.

-Don’t forget to ask us about off-property rides.
+Don’t forget to ask us about off-property rides and special events venues.
 We enjoy trips.
-Click on the links to learn more: Parrie Haynes Equestrian Park in Killeen TX, McKinney Roughs Equestrian Park in Bastrop TX, Pund Park and Sam Houston National Park in Houston TX.
+Parrie Haynes Equestrian Park in Killeen TX, McKinney Roughs Equestrian Park in Bastrop TX, Pund Park and Sam Houston National Park in Houston TX.
 Interested in going somewhere else?
 Just ask!
 We love the chance to explore with you and so do our horses.
 Happy trails y’all!